 In 2005, The Westhill Boulevard location was built and opened in December.
 This replaced the previous location on Prospect Avenue.
 The Westhill location has carnival-themed decor, including booths made from tilt-a-whirl cars.
 The building is also home to the Tom’s Drive In’s corporate offices.

 In 2007, an Airplane themed drive-in was built on American Drive in the Village of Fox Crossing.
 It is in a convenient location that shares space with our sister company Holidays Pub & Grill.

 Tom’s Drive In expanded into a market area outside of the Fox Valley in 2015.
 The Sheboygan location has a golfing theme and is next door to our sister company’s second location of Holidays Pub and Grill

 Celebrating 60 Years

-Today, there are eight Tom’s locations (with a ninth on the way on Appleton's North Side!) in five Northeast Wisconsin communities.
+Today, there are nine Tom’s Drive In locations in five Northeast Wisconsin communities.
 Still, Tom’s is small compared to the national fast-food giants that dot the landscape.